 Resisting arrest occurs when a person interferes with a law enforcement officer's attempt to perform a lawful arrest.
 Some states call the crime "obstruction."
 The crime can be a felony or a misdemeanor, depending on the severity of the actions of the person being arrested.

-State laws vary when it comes to defining "law enforcement officers.”
-In addition to police officers, sheriffs and other commonly encountered peace officers, the term may include other law enforcement personnel such as prison guards, probation supervisors, parole supervisors, park rangers, or correctional officers.
+State laws vary when it comes to defining "law enforcement officers" for resisting arrest purposes.
+In addition to police officers, sheriffs, and other commonly encountered peace officers, the term may include other law enforcement personnel, such as prison guards, probation supervisors, parole supervisors, park rangers, or correctional officers.